learn-co-curriculum/sinatra-basics/README.md

 end
 ```

-#### Mounting Multiple Controllers in `config.ru`.
+#### Mounting Multiple Controllers in `complex.config.ru`.

-Now that our application logic spans more than one controller class, our `config.ru` that starts our application becomes a bit more complicated.
+Now that our application logic spans more than one controller class, our `complex.config.ru` that starts our application becomes a bit more complicated.

 First, our environment must load both controller files.

-`config.ru`:
+`complex.config.ru`:
 ```ruby
 require 'sinatra'